 Your insurance policy helps to alleviate the financial burden you may experience as a result of situations that catch you by surprise.
 It steps in to cover these expenses, while also handling any resulting legal actions that an injured party may take against you as well.

 Flood insurance provides coverage for damage that flood waters may cause to your home or your property.
-It is a separate policy from your standard homeowners insurance policy and is available through a select number of private lenders or the National Flood Insurance Program.
+It is a separate policy from your standard homeowners insurance policy and is available through a select number of private lenders or the National Flood Insurance Program opens in a new window.

 When your home incurs damage from a flooding situation, you receive payment for the current replacement cost value on your home and the actual cash value of the items inside your home.